 Piecing up a quilt can be fun, but…. it can be frustrating too.
 Patchwork1 quilting is a craft that requires patience and time to create.
 However, once you master it, you are going to be very proud of yourself for the beautiful projects you have made.
 There are a few ways to piece a quilt, be it the traditional way or the modern way of doing it.
 No absolutely right or wrong way as long as it looks good and you feel good.

 scroll ⬇️ to get the free sewing pattern & tutorial

-Ever since I bought my quilting version Bernina sewing machine, it makes my sewing so much fun and easy.
+Ever since I bought my quilting version Bernina sewing machine, it has made my sewing so much more fun and easy.
 Using the right presser foot for the right job really helps a lot.
 For quilt piecing, I like to use the quarter-inch foot (1/4″ foot) or patchwork foot.
 With the foot sitting alongside the raw edge of the fabric and needle at the center, you will get an exact 1/4″ seam allowance.
 If you keep the fabric size and seam allowance correct, you won’t go wrong with sewing a quilt block.

 - Fabric strip A & B, in contrasting color.
 4 strips for Fabric A and 5 strips of fabric B. Width= finished small square dimension (a) + 1/2″, or, Width= (finished block/3) + 1/2″

 - Ruler & Roller Cutter

 - Cut equal length and width of fabric strips, 4 strips from fabric A & 5 strips from fabric B in contrasting color respectively.